-Rose swallowed hard, resolve melting.
+Rose swallowed hard.
 She hated that he knew her this well.
 That he was rubbing it in her face.
 But he was right, and she couldn't change that.
+"What's first?"

-Scorpius and Rose swept across the floor, he in crisp formal robes cut to fit his frame and she in a scarlet floor-length gown adorned with flowing gauze.
+Scorpius and Rose swept across the floor, he in crisp formal robes cut to fit his frame and she in a scarlet floor-length gown.
 His hair was slicked back, slightly mussed because that was how Rose liked it.
 Hers was coiffed and adorned with her namesake, because he said they suited her.
-As they spun around the other dancers on the floor, their gazes never left the other.
-It had been over a year since Rose met him and he remained as hazy as ever.
+They spun around the other dancers on the floor, gazes never leaving the other.
+It had been over a year since Rose first studied his eyes; they were as hazy as ever.

 "Why do you do this to me?"
 Rose caught a glimpse of Sylvia sitting at a table, watching them.

-His eyes followed hers, but did not answer.
+His eyes followed hers, but he didn't answer.

 "Do you like ruining your life?
-Does it give you a kick?" she hissed, heart pounding in the thrill as their faces came inches apart.
-But she knew she wasn't going to be kissed that day.
+Does it give you a kick?"
+Her heart pounded in the thrill of it as their faces came inches apart.
+But she wasn't going to be kissed that day.
 There were a dozen lines he would cross, but never that one.

-They danced a full circle around the floor before Rose spoke up again.
 "It's because you can, isn't it?
-You know I won't stop you, because even after all this time, I'm still infatuated with you," she spat out.
+You know I won't stop you, because even after all this time, I'm still infatuated with you," Rose spat out.
 "You like having power.
 Something you can control, because you can't control your own life."